-As co-chair of the Aviation group, Mr. Stern brings to his clients an abundance of legal experience and industry knowledge.
+Past chair of the Aviation Group, Mr. Stern brings to his clients an abundance of legal experience and industry knowledge.
 He holds commercial pilot, advanced and instrument ground instructor, and control tower operator certificates and has worked as an aviation research analyst, flight instructor and air traffic controller.

 A trial attorney with more than 28 years of experience representing airlines, aerospace manufacturers, aerospace insurers, airmen, and other businesses and individuals, Mr. Stern handles a variety of product defect, premises liability, personal injury, negligence and civil rights cases.
 He counsels clients on difficult insurance coverage and claims handling issues and conducts internal corporate investigations.

 Chambers USA 2014 noted Mr. Stern as a trusted advisor to his clients, and The Legal 500 USA 2014 described him as a highly experienced aviation law attorney who brings a depth of knowledge to bear.

 Mr. Stern is a frequent guest speaker and prolific author of articles and books on aviation and the law.
 He focuses his pro bono efforts on the Mid-Atlantic Innocence Project, and as a member of the Project's Screening Committee, reviews claims of actual innocence by incarcerated persons.